 This position is for an experienced reporter with excellent writing skills who can navigate the data and research about what’s happening, follow the policy solutions and bring stories to life with rich examples of human experience.
 Topics include housing, health, education, justice issues, public assistance programs, workforce issues and others.
 This reporter will work well with a team, helping to brainstorm ideas, coordinate assignments and anchor projects with feeds from other reporters.
 In addition to our text stories, this reporter will also work with radio, video and live events.

-Today, there are six reporters and one editor assigned to the California Divide team.
+Today, there are five reporters and one editor assigned to the California Divide team.
 Two reporters are based at CalMatters, including this position, and four are embedded at newspapers throughout the state.
 In six years, CalMatters has become the largest newsroom covering California policy and politics.
 We’re a nonprofit, nonpartisan organization, and we give our coverage at no cost to more than 200 media outlets in California.

 - Report and write stories in a variety of formats including in-depth longform, smart enterprise and short timely news.